celnat312/Burp/README.md

 Thus, to address this problem, we decided to create a recipe-finding and sharing software to make a Better World By Design.

 Furthermore, in this repository, we will be breaking down the different functions into the respective .py files:
-- main.py --> main functions
+- main.py --> main functions of the software
-- database.py --> initialising database
+- database.py --> Initialises the class Table and its respective child classes with their methods
 - login.py --> login functions
 - PullingFromNet.py --> functions relating to pulling recipes, images, url and other information from the internet
 - Interface.py --> functions relating to the interface of the program